softwareByAndi/vulkan_rote_memory_test/README.md

 # description

+## PROBLEM STATEMENT
-*PROBLEM STATEMENT* - I keep forgetting the how the previous steps were implemented while building the renderer, and it makes it impossible to figure out how to refactor the api to add new functionality.
+I keep forgetting the how the previous steps were implemented while building the renderer, and it makes it impossible to figure out how to refactor the api to add new functionality.

+## MINIMUM GOAL
-*MINIMUM GOAL* - retain enough basic information about each step to re-write a basic renderer from scratch using documentation and auto-complete *(in a supplemental assistance capacity)*.
+retain enough basic information about each step to re-write a basic renderer from scratch using documentation and auto-complete *(in a supplemental assistance capacity)*.

+## SUPER GOAL
-*SUPER GOAL* - retain the names of flags, functions, and types so that the render can be written from scratch without the use of documentation or auto-complete
+retain the names of flags, functions, and types so that the render can be written from scratch without the use of documentation or auto-complete

-*PLAN*
+## PLAN
 1. break the renderer into steps of ~50 - 100 lines of code
 2.  start each session with a blank file
 	a. re-code the previous steps from scratch until you reach the current step